naragurgel/workout_prescription/README.md

 CRUD Operations:
 Create: Create a exercise or a workout list to each user.

-Read: The workout sheet is visible on the workout list page and the user can have acess to his own workout by acessing the website.
+Read: The workout sheet is visible on the workout list page and the user can have access to his own workout by accessing the website.

-Update: The workout can be updated when the staff menber wants to change anything on the prescription.
+Update: The workout can be updated when the staff member wants to change anything on the prescription.

-Delete: The workout or exercice can be deleted if a staff menber wants to change the workout prescriptions.
+Delete: The workout or exercice can be deleted if a staff member wants to change the workout prescriptions.

 ## CRUD Diagrams